cbrunet/typo3-cb_foundation/Documentation/AdministratorManual.rst

 plugin.tx_cbfoundation.settings.js.loadall
     If **true**, all needed Foundation JavaScript libraries are loaded.
-Otherwise, this is your responsability to load all the Foundation JavaScript components you need.
+Otherwise, this is your responsibility to load all the Foundation JavaScript components you need.
 Those components are located into ``EXT:cb_foundation/Resources/Public/JavaScript/foundation/``.